spe-uob/2022-VolunteerManagementApp/README.md

 Ensure you execute all commands in the specified order

 ### 1.4.1 Found a bug !!!
-If you found a bug, you can [create an issue](https://github.com/spe-uob/2022-VolunteerManagementApp/issues/new) with the tag `bug`
+If you found a bug, you can use [issue template](https://github.com/spe-uob/2022-VolunteerManagementApp/blob/main/.github/ISSUE_TEMPLATE/bug.md) to [create an issue](https://github.com/spe-uob/2022-VolunteerManagementApp/issues/new) with the tag `bug`

 <h2 id="CI"> 1.5 Continuous Integration </h2>